(Translate this site)

 Even though I'd be in critical need of nourishment after the link, my appetite would be nonexistent due to the headaches, weird mix of muscle soreness and exhaustion, and black depression of the aftermath.

-But eventually it began to dawn on me that this whole direct link thing seemed uncomfortably similar to a crippling drug addiction.
+But eventually it began to dawn on me that this whole direct link thing seemed uncomfortably similar to a crippling 20th century-style drug addiction.

 She'd not been physically touched since Issuance!

-The Sol field was literally impregnable.
+The Sol field could literally be impregnable.
 Mainly because the Sol would automatically shift a zillion miles away if there was the slightest chance something might get through it.
 In the case that Sym's auto-shift didn't work, something greater than a nuclear blast at point blank range was required to bust her buffer field.
 Anything less could at most hurl her away at a few hundred miles per hour, unharmed.
-For her field would instantly turn to a mirror bright reflective, multi-layered hard shell all around her.
-Nothing of a four dimensional nature could penetrate such a shield.
-It was based on a variation of shifting technology, and essentially encased Sym in several super thin layers of six-dimensional space which exactly fit over the outer surface of her body.
+For her field would instantly switch from its standard form of a fog of microscopic nanotech gnats, to a completely different type of protection: a mirror bright reflective, multilayered hard shell, completely enclosing her.
+Nothing of a four dimensional nature could penetrate such a barrier.
+It was based on a variation of shifting technology, and essentially encased Sym in several super thin layers of six-dimensional space, which exactly fit over the outer surface of her body.
 Realtime physical laws simply could not apply to the 6D layers, and therefore could not pass through them to affect Sym herself.

 In effect, Sym's shield could make her a tiny little sleeping universe in her own right.

 The shells would re-open again in a staggered, monitored sequence, to provide still more protection.
-Whenever one shell opened, a sacrificial layer of hardy instrumentality underneath it would gauge and judge the surrounding environment as to risk, and transmit the results via Heplinger Bridge past the second layer, to the third.
+Whenever one shell opened, a sacrificial layer of hardy instrumentality underneath it would gauge and judge the surrounding environment as to risk, and transmit the results via Heplinger Bridge to the remaining layers.

 Intelligence built into the next layer would decide how much time to wait before it itself opened, exposing the next sacrificial shell.